paulorvdc/paulorvdc.github.io/_pages/about.md

   - /about.html
 ---

-Researcher in HTWK Leipzig at the Discovering Natural Inspired Products from Brazilian Biodiversity (DINOBBIO).
+Researcher at HTWK Leipzig at the Discovering Natural Inspired Products from Brazilian Biodiversity (DINOBBIO).
 Computer Science Master's from the Institution of Computer Science and Computational Mathematis of University of São Paulo (USP) and Computer Science Bachelor's from the State University From Midwest (UNICENTRO).

 ## Research interests
 Knowledge Graphs and Machine Learning, mainly the intersection composed by Knowledge Graph Embeddings.
 I also have interest in working with Knowledge Graph Completion and Knowledge Graph Aware Recommendation Systems.